TheZioba/DrasticMagicDuels/README.md

+## License

+This project is proprietary and is not licensed for use, modification, or distribution.
+All Rights Reserved.

 # Drastic Magic Duels
 A 2D videogame of magic duels made in Unity by Giovanni Battilana, music by Fabio Cuccu.